 |Experience||Experience requirements vary by employer, but one year of experience is often required|

-Sources: *Monster.com and Careerbuilder.com Job postings (August 2012), **O*Net OnLine.
+Sources: U.S. Bureau of Labor Statistics, Monster.com and Careerbuilder.com Job postings (August 2012), O*Net OnLine.

 Step 1: Complete an Associate Degree Program

-Completion of an associate degree program related to dietetics or nutrition is common for many dietetic technicians; in fact, becoming a DTR requires completion of at least an associate degree accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
-Coursework typically includes general science courses, management of foodservice systems and food/nutrition sciences.
+Completion of an associate degree program related to dietetics or nutrition is common for many dietetic technicians.
+In fact, becoming a DTR requires completion of at least an associate degree accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
+Coursework typically includes general science courses, management of foodservice systems, and food/nutrition sciences.
 Accredited dietetic technician programs also incorporate 450 hours of supervised practice into their curricula, which is required for the DTR credential.
-During this time, students will gain hands-on work experience and apply what they have learned throughout their coursework.
+During this time, you will gain hands-on work experience and apply what you have learned throughout your coursework.

-- Get relevant work experience during college.
+Get relevant work experience during college.
 While experience is not always required to find employment as a dietetic technician, some employers prefer to hire candidates who've worked in the field.
-Students can take advantage of internships or fieldwork experiences offered by their programs, or they can seek student positions in a variety of health care settings.
-This will allow the student to become familiar with the responsibilities of the position and make contacts in the field.
+You can take advantage of internships or fieldwork experiences offered by their programs, or you can seek student positions in a variety of health care settings.
+This will allow you to become familiar with the responsibilities of the position and make contacts in the field.

-After meeting the education and supervised experience requirements, aspiring dietary technicians can become registered by passing a national written examination administered by the CDR.
+After meeting the education and supervised experience requirements, you can become registered by passing a national written examination administered by the CDR.
 Since many employers prefer to hire dietary technicians with the DTR credential, taking this examination may improve employment prospects.
 The multiple-choice exam varies in length, with each individual receiving an exam that contains a minimum of 110 questions and a maximum of 130 questions.
-Examinees can expect a variety of content to be covered on the exam, including food and nutrition sciences, management, food system services and nutrition care for individuals and groups.
+You can expect a variety of content to be covered on the exam, including food and nutrition sciences, management, food system services, and nutrition care for individuals and groups.

-- Use a study guide to prepare for exam.
-Examinees can choose to use a study guide to prepare for the DTR examination.
+Use a study guide to prepare for exam.
 The Study Guide for the Registration Examination for Dietetic Technicians is a valuable resource provided by the CDR that individuals can refer to prior to taking the exam.
-This study guide includes a practice exam, references and comprehensive study outline.
+This study guide includes a practice exam, references, and comprehensive study outline.